propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 <!-- end of your schema -->
 ```

-**Note**: if you think your custom constraint could be generic enough to be useful for the community, please submit it to Propel team,
+**Note**: if you think your custom constraint is generic enough for community use, please submit it to the Propel team
-to include it in Propel bundled constraints (see [http://dotheweb.posterous.com/open-source-is-a-gift](http://dotheweb.posterous.com/open-source-is-a-gift)).
+to include it in our bundled constraints (see <http://www.redotheweb.com/2011/11/13/open-source-is-a-gift.html>).

 ## Inside Symfony2 ##

-The behavior adds to ActiveRecord objects the static `loadValidatorMetadata()` method, which contains all validation rules.
-So, inside your Symfony projects, you can perform "usual" Symfony validations:
+This behavior adds to ActiveRecord objects the static `loadValidatorMetadata()` method, which contains all validation rules.
+So, inside your Symfony projects, you can perform the "usual" Symfony validations:

 ```php
 <?php